Ravi River: River course

+Flora

+The northern portion surrounding the Ravi is the lifeline of many different flora, notably deodar, walnut, holly oak, mulberry, alder, edible pine, Himalayan cypress, chinar, Daphne papyracea, north Indian rosewood, olive, and Toxicodendron acuminatum.

 Hydrology

 The waters of the Ravi River are allocated to India under the Indus Waters Treaty, signed by India and Pakistan.
-Within India, the river is under the jurisdiction of the riparian states of Punjab and Himachal, and non-riparian states of Haryana, Jammu & Kashmir, and Rajasthan, but the management is presided by the Supreme Court of India and the Ravi Beas Tribunal, set up in 1986 for the purpose.
-The annual flow in India up to the final crossing point in Pakistan is 11.52 e6acre-ft (MAF) out of which 6.971 (MAF) is available in upstream of Madhopur headworks.
+Within India, the river is under the jurisdiction of the riparian states of Punjab, Jammu & Kashmir, and Himachal, and non-riparian states of Haryana, and Rajasthan, but the management is presided by the Supreme Court of India and the Ravi Beas Tribunal, set up in 1986 for the purpose.
+The annual flow in India up to the final crossing point in Pakistan is 11.52 e6acre-ft (MAF) out of which 6.971 MAF is available upstream of Madhopur headworks.
 Most of the water generated below the Madhopur headworks (4.549 MAF) is flowing into Pakistan from India.

 Pre-partition utilisation

 On the Ravi River, the earliest project built was the Madhopur Headworks, in 1902.
 It is a run-of-the river project (no storage envisaged) to divert flows through the Upper Bari Doab Canal (also known as Central Bari Doab Canal) to provide irrigation in the command area of the then unified India.
 Government of India has assessed the pre-partition use in India (Punjab) at 1476000 acre.ft.
 Prior to partition, it irrigated 335,000 hectares of land in Gurdaspur, Amritsar and Lahore districts.